 - Is not recommended for other types of tiles (other than recommended)

 I highly recommend this product to DIY enthusiast with projects including ceramic and porcelain tiles.
+Always great to have even if you have a larger water-based tile cutters for those times when a quick cut is needed.

 5. DEWALT D24000S Heavy-Duty 10-inch Wet Tile Saw with Stand